ἀναπείθει

 Strong'sG374

-Morphological NotesVerb; present tense (ongoing action), active voice (subject performs the action), indicative mood (statement of fact), third person singular.
+Morphological NotesVerb; present tense (ongoing action), active voice, indicative mood, third person singular.